THOMASELOVE/431-classes-2026/class01/README.md

 ## Things to do after Class 01 (if you haven't already)

-1. Complete the [Welcome to 431 survey](https://bit.ly/431-2026-welcome) (due **tomorrow** at noon.)
+1. Complete the [Welcome to 431 survey](https://bit.ly/431-2026-welcome) (due **tomorrow** at noon.) **Thanks** to those of you who've already done this.
 2. Review the [main course website](https://thomaselove.github.io/431-2026/), being sure to visit the [Course Calendar](https://thomaselove.github.io/431-2026/calendar.html).
 3. Read through the [Course Syllabus](https://thomaselove.github.io/431-syllabus-2026/).
 4. Obtain David Spiegelhalter's *The Art of Statistics: How to Learn from Data* (~$20) and read the Introduction and Chapter 1.
 5. [Install the R and RStudio software](https://thomaselove.github.io/431-2026/software.html) you'll need on a computer you control.
 6. Look at Dr. Love's [Course Book](https://thomaselove.github.io/431-book/), especially Chapters 1-3.
 7. Take a look at [Lab 01](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab1) (due 2026-09-09 at noon) which is your first substantial deliverable, and also glance at the [Project A](https://thomaselove.github.io/431-projectA-2026/) instructions.

+and finally...

-8. Attend [TA office hours](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) (starting Sunday) or email **431-help at case dot edu** (starting now) if you have questions about the materials.
+- Attend [TA office hours](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) (starting Sunday) or email **431-help at case dot edu** (starting now) if you have questions about the materials.
+    - The office hours schedule is available on our [Contact Us](https://thomaselove.github.io/431-2025/contact.html) and [Calendar](https://thomaselove.github.io/431-2025/calendar.html#ta-office-hours) pages, and the Zoom links are found in a document on our Shared Google Drive.
-9. Email Dr. Love directly if you have questions about class logistics that aren't addressed in the [Syllabus](https://thomaselove.github.io/431-syllabus-2026/) or the [Calendar](https://thomaselove.github.io/431-2026/calendar.html).
+    - Email Dr. Love directly if you have questions about class logistics that aren't addressed in the [Syllabus](https://thomaselove.github.io/431-syllabus-2026/) or the [Calendar](https://thomaselove.github.io/431-2026/calendar.html).

 ## One Last Thing